Russian villager mistakenly buys Kalashnikov arsenal

-MOSCOW A Russian villager discovered a stockpile of Kalashnikov assault rifles hidden in the wooden crates he bought for $15 (9.81 pounds) from a stranger to use as fuel for his winter stove.
+MOSCOW Jan 13 A Russian villager discovered a stockpile of Kalashnikov assault rifles hidden in the wooden crates he bought for $15 from a stranger to use as fuel for his winter stove.

 A total of 79 guns and 253 cartridges were stuffed in more than 60 wooden boxes bought by a resident of the village of Sovkhozny in Udmurtia, a region some 1,300 km South-East of Moscow, Interfax news agency reported on Friday.